zeek/zeek-docs/doc/scripts/base/bif/plugins/Zeek_ICMP.events.bif.zeek.rst

    information about the ICMP protocol.

-   :c: The connection record for the corresponding ICMP flow.
+   :param c: The connection record for the corresponding ICMP flow.

-   :icmp: Additional ICMP-specific information augmenting the standard connection
+   :param icmp: Additional ICMP-specific information augmenting the standard connection
          record *c*.

-   :info: Additional ICMP-specific information augmenting the standard connection
+   :param info: Additional ICMP-specific information augmenting the standard connection
          record *c*.

-   :router: Flag indicating the sender is a router.
+   :param router: Flag indicating the sender is a router.

-   :solicited: Flag indicating advertisement is in response to a solicitation.
+   :param solicited: Flag indicating advertisement is in response to a solicitation.

-   :override: Flag indicating advertisement should override existing caches.
+   :param override: Flag indicating advertisement should override existing caches.

-   :tgt: the Target Address in the soliciting message or the address whose
+   :param tgt: the Target Address in the soliciting message or the address whose
         link-layer address has changed for unsolicited adverts.

-   :options: Any Neighbor Discovery options included with message (:rfc:`4861`).
+   :param options: Any Neighbor Discovery options included with message (:rfc:`4861`).

    .. zeek:see:: icmp_router_solicitation icmp_router_advertisement
       icmp_neighbor_solicitation icmp_redirect